Recently, I read a post recommended by a very influential person in the Lifestyle Design industry.

 "Make it look real."

-The appearance of good SEO is not good SEO!
+Having the appearance of using good SEO is not enough

 As you can imagine, I have a problem with this guy's "make it look real" approach.
-And, if you take his advice - instead of working hard to create quality content you will have a problem too.
+And, if you take his advice - instead of working hard to give the search engines what they are looking for, you will have a problem too.

-When it comes to good SEO — that won't get your site penalized — you can't just make it look real — it genuinely needs to be real.
-Honest.
-Quality.
-Worthy of being shared and linked to.
+When it comes to safe SEO — that won't get your site penalized — you can't just make it look real — it genuinely has to be real.
+And by real I mean honest, quality and worthy of being shared and linked to.
 In other words, you can't trick Google into giving you better rankings by taking short cuts that appear to be quality work.
 That's called black-hat SEO and you need to stay as far away from that kind of thinking as possible.

 We get calls on a regular basis from businesses that have been penalized by Google - and often the story is the same; They hired an SEO company to help them build links and that company used tactics (shortcuts, cheats) in an effort to fool Google into better rankings.
 Now they have a huge mess on their hands.
 Some have gone from tens of thousands of dollars in revenue each month to a fraction of that because of devastated rankings.
 By the time we get the call, these business owners are desperate for solutions.
 And, here's the truth...